Siluryan/Formando-Devops/desafio-kubernetes/RESPOSTAS-kube.md

       kubectl label nodes <your-node-name> node=master (where <your-node-name> is the name of your chosen node)

-    Verify that your chosen node has a disktype=ssd label:
+    Verify that your chosen node has a node=master label:

       kubectl get nodes --show-labels